julzaza/wildwitchherbs/_posts/2026-06-04-dew-water-magic.md

 For a few hours at dawn, the world was believed to contain more life than usual.

+On the summer solstice night people gathered healing herbs, watched bonfires burn across hillsides, floated wreaths on rivers, and searched forests for signs and omens.
+More on this truly magic night in **[Kupala Nights: Balkan & Slavic Solstice Folklore](/summer-solstice-kupala-nights/)**.

 ---

 # Dew, Fertility, and Agricultural Magic